johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/IdleTimeoutActions.md

 ## Supported features

-- Can be mandatory: Yes
+- Is this policy mandatory?
+Yes
-- Can be recommended: No
+- Is this policy recommended?
+No
-- Dynamic Policy Refresh: Yes
+- Does this policy support dynamic refresh?
+Yes
-- Per Profile: Yes
+- Is this policy applied per profile?
+Yes
-- Applies to a profile that is signed in with a Microsoft account: No
+- Does this policy apply to profiles signed in with a Microsoft account?
+No

 ## Data type